Crushing the Myth of Late-Stage Capitalism

 This might be the most common refrain of anticapitalists.
 They imagine themselves as able to pursue some full-time creative activity which is currently not possible under capitalism.

-Two major issues with this type of thinking are:
+Some issues with this type of thinking are:

-• It’s a bad explanation for living an unfulfilled life, because no matter someone’s situation, they can always say they would be able to self-actualize if only they had more time, money, etc.
+• It’s a bad explanation for living an unfulfilled life, because no matter someone’s situation, they can always say they would be able to self-actualize if only they had more time, money, etc. The problem is always some outside factor, never themselves.

 • It imagines that the replacement system is somehow able to provide more adequate food, shelter, and time for creative pursuits than capitalism.
 But historically, people living under replacement systems like socialism/communism have had to spend much of their time and energy navigating the idiosyncrasies of a corrupt system, waiting in line for basic necessities, working a job they don’t have any passion for, and living in uninspiring government housing.